ds-tutorials/misc-resources/pages/04.spreadsheets/chapter.md

 Sometimes you will have missing data.
 Maybe something wasn't collected, or wasn't applicable, or it had to be thrown out for some reason.
 There isn't normally any need to specify the reason - whether the interviewer forgot to ask the question, or the interviewee was unable to answer it or something else entirely, it doesn't make much (or any) difference.
 The data is still missing.

-TODO: explanation
+What is the difference between zero, unknown, and null?

+Zero is a known quantity.
+It is just as valid information as any other number.

-To use a more humanities-relevant example, consider the Skyrim Museum sample we looked at earlier.
+Unknown and null are a bit more similar.
+In many cases they will amount to the same thing.
+Occasionally, however, you may find a situation where the fact that a value is unknown is meaningful.
+For example, consider the Skyrim Museum sample we looked at earlier.

 <table>
     <caption>Skyrim Museum Sample</caption>